Azure-Samples/ms-identity-docs-code-dotnet/console-daemon/README.md

 ## Prerequisites

-- An Azure Active Directory (Azure AD) tenant.
-You can [open an Azure account for free](https://azure.microsoft.com/free) to get an Azure AD instance.
+- An Azure account with an active subscription.
+If you don't already have one, [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)

 ## Setup